 First Parish in Brookline is a member of the Unitarian Universalist Association (UUA).
 Members of this congregation are united in a belief that the human spirit needs tending and the struggle to live a moral and ethical life is transformative and essential.

-From September through June, worship is held Sundays at 11 a.m. in our Sanctuary in Brookline at the intersection of Walnut and Warren Streets.
-Services are deeply theological, musically inspired, and intellectually challenging, and usually are led by our minister, the Rev. Rebecca M. Bryan, or a guest minister.
+From September through June, worship is held Sundays at 11 am in our Sanctuary in Brookline at the intersection of Walnut and Warren Streets.
+Our Summer Services are at 10am in Lyon Chapel.
+Services are deeply theological, musically inspired, and intellectually challenging, and usually are led by our Senior Minister, the Reverend Lisa Perry-Wood, or a guest minister.

 As for what we stand for, our mission statement says it well:

 Called by Love, Sustained By Community, Committed to Justice